KeerthiMrunalini/ZCoder/README.md

 - Nodemailer to send emails
 - JWT Authentication
 - Cloudinary API to store profile pics of users
-- Clist API to get data of upcomming contests
+- Clist API to get data of upcoming contests

 ## Features